foxis/ImageStitchingDemo/README.md

  * one image is larger than the other - usually RGB is smaller than IR
  * imageA will be the largest one
  * imageB will be the smaller one
+ * FOV of both cameras are relatively similar.
+Otherwise some data might be missing due to larger misalignment
+ * Image with higher resolution will be alligned relative to the smaller one

 Algorithm:

-# Find keypoints using SIFT features
+# Find keypoints using SIFT/ORB features
 # Find keypoint matches
 # Calculate homography matrix from that
 # Do perspective warp on imageA